paul-hammant/imapdigester/README.md

 - User X changed a page (done)
 - User X added a page (done)

 # Yet to do

-- More Integration tests (samples of emails need to be sanitized and copied into `testdata/`).
+- More Integration tests (samples of emails need to be sanitized and copied into `testdata/` or tests).
+- Jira integration (not started).
+See https://jira.atlassian.com/browse/JRA-60611 and https://jira.atlassian.com/browse/JRA-60612